 Mykal Moziah is a Jamaican born reggae artist who grew up in Kingston.

 He has established himself as an advocate for community empowerment and self-help, using his music to inspire, motivate and encourage self-development.
 He believes that conscious music and genuine love is what the world needs today.
 Mykal’s singing ability and stage craft began in Jamaica at the age of 10 in primary school.
-He attended Alpha Primary in Kingston in the late 70s and it was there his love for music and performance was established and developed.
+He attended Alpha Primary in Kingston in the 1970s and it was there his love for music and performance was established and developed.
 At that time, he was a key member of the school choir, drama club, dance group and football team.
 Those days were the fundamental building blocks for the musician and performer he is today.

 After leaving primary school he went to Holy Trinity Secondary in the 80s and was still a very active performer, entering school festivals and representing his school football team at a national level.
 Mykal was known then by the name Rockbelly, a very determined and headstrong personality.
 His football talent was highlighted by Excelsior High School head coach at the time, Mr Brown, who offered Mykal a scholarship to attend the High school giving him the opportunity to play manning cup, a kind of premier league for high schools in Jamaica.